google/bigwheels/README.md

 See the [documentation](docs/building_and_running.md) for instructions on how to build and run BigWheels and the sample projects.

 # Unit Tests
 BigWheels uses GoogleTest for its unit testing framework.
-Unit tests can be optionally disabled from the build with `-DBUILD_TESTS=OFF`.
+Unit tests can be optionally disabled from the build with `-DPPX_BUILD_TESTS=OFF`.

 To add a new test:
 1) Add and write a new test file under `src/test/`, e.g. `src/test/new_test.cpp`.